BlockchainCommons/Research/papers/bcr-2026-005-general-assertions.md

 ### Problem Statement

-Assertions in Gordian Envelopes need lifecycle management: they can be updated, superseded, or revoked.
-They may carry disclosure about how they were produced.
+Assertions in Gordian Envelopes need lifecycle management: they can be revoked and may carry disclosure about how they were produced.
 Currently, these common needs are addressed ad-hoc in each domain-specific vocabulary, leading to inconsistency and duplication.

 ### Solution

-This specification defines six predicates for assertion lifecycle and transparency:
+This specification defines five predicates for assertion lifecycle and transparency:

 **Lifecycle predicates:**
-1. **`supersedes`** — Links a new assertion to the one it replaces
-2. **`revocationReason`** — Documents why an assertion was revoked
+1. **`revocationReason`** — Documents why an assertion was revoked
-3. **`processDisclosure`** — Narrative about how the assertion was produced
+2. **`processDisclosure`** — Narrative about how the assertion was produced

 **Transparency predicates:**
-4. **`disclosedBias`** — Potential biases the attestor discloses
+3. **`disclosedBias`** — Potential biases the attestor discloses
-5. **`disclosedLimitations`** — Limitations on the attestor's knowledge or perspective
+4. **`disclosedLimitations`** — Limitations on the attestor's knowledge or perspective
-6. **`assertionLimitations`** — Scope or constraints of the assertion itself
+5. **`assertionLimitations`** — Scope or constraints of the assertion itself

 These predicates complement existing core predicates `validFrom` (21) and `validUntil` (22), which this BCR references but does not redefine.